ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Metadata_spreadsheet/HCA_Metadata_Spreadsheet_Guide_Wranglers.md

 *Wranglers note:*

-*Contact, Funder, Publications, Imaging targets and Imaging channels are sub schema of the Project entity.
+*Contact, Funder, Publications, HCA Bionetworks, Imaging protocol - Probe and Imaging protocol - Channel are sub schema of the Project entity.
 Currently separation of these fields into separate tabs and subsequent interpretation of these tabs is hard coded.
 This is a temporary mechanism to allow users to input arrays within schema.* **TICKET**

 *These types exist in the schema and early iterations of the spreadsheet builder put them into automatically generated sheets but these tabs should not be passed onto user as the metadata is entered by the DCP.*